 The Shroud of Turin is an ancient artifact that many believe to be the burial shroud of Jesus Christ.
 Kept as a religious relic in the Cathedral of St. John the Baptist in Turin, the Shroud is a bolt of cloth approximately 15 feet (4½ meters) long by 3½ feet (1 meter) wide.
 It is thought to be a burial shroud because it bears a faint image, barely discernible except in photographs, of a man's body.
-The image on the shroud of Turin shows a man who bears wounds consistent with death by crucifixion.
+The image on the shroud shows a man who bears wounds consistent with death by crucifixion.
 There are two images, head to head, as if a body were laid on the cloth, feet at one edge, and the cloth was folded over the body.

 The earliest provable appearance of the Shroud of Turin was in 1357, in France.
 It was claimed then to be Jesus' burial cloth, and earlier reports exist that might refer to the same cloth in various places on its journey to - eventually - Turin, but 1357 is the first appearance after which the location of the Shroud was continuously known.

 Get startedWikibuy compensates us when you install Wikibuy using the links we provided.

 There are numerous theories, miraculous and natural, to explain how the image came to be on the Shroud of Turin.
 The miraculous explanation is that the image formed at the moment that Jesus was resurrected, as a byproduct of the energy that was released.
 A more natural explanation is that it was a chemical interaction, similar to photography, between the cloth of the shroud and the gas released by a decomposing body.
 This explanation, if true, says nothing to the identity of the shroud's inhabitant.